VedantTuvar/Restate/README.md

    Open your browser and navigate to `http://localhost:3000`.
 ---

-Thank you for choosing Restatr for your real estate needs!
+Thank you for choosing Restate for your real estate needs!